wdebeaum/cogent/src/Hello/README.txt

 work, because the different languages all try to write the same file, "Hello"), and then tries to build the Scala-langauge module only.

-For languages other than Python, Scala, and Lisp, it may also be necessary to build and install the KQML and TripsModule libraries in the same language-specific way in order to make Hello work.
-For Python (Jython) and Scala, use the Java versions of those libraries.
+For languages other than Scala and Lisp, it may also be necessary to build and install the KQML and TripsModule libraries in the same language-specific way in order to make Hello work.
+For Scala, use the Java versions of those libraries.

 Running the modules: